tloredo/stanfitter/README.md

-# stanfitter23
+# stanfitter

-A more "Pythonic" interface for the Stan probabilistic programming language, via PyStan, supporting Python 2.7 and 3.6, and PyStan 2.17
+A more "Pythonic" interface for the Stan probabilistic programming language, via PyStan, supporting Python 2.7 and 3.6, and PyStan 2.17.